 - trimipramine maleate

 Tetracyclic - having four rings - antidepressants like Remeron and amoxapine are usually lumped in with TCAs even they don’t really work enough like TCAs to warrant that.
-Enough places and papers refer to Remeron (mirtazapine), etc. as TCAs anyway, so we may as well put them on the same page.1 Although Asendin (amoxapine) is being unofficially classified as an atypical antipsychotic by Stahl and other pharmacologists, based upon its efficacy in treating schizophrenia and mechanism of action, while all the others have a similar mechanism of action that is completely different than amoxapine, and are grouped as noradrenergic and specific serotonergic antidepressants (NaSSAs).
+Enough places and papers refer to Remeron (mirtazapine), etc. as TCAs anyway, so we may as well put them on the same page.1 However, Asendin (amoxapine) is unofficially classified as an atypical antipsychotic by Stahl and other pharmacologists, based upon its efficacy in treating schizophrenia and mechanism of action, while all the others have a similar mechanism of action that is completely different than amoxapine, and are grouped as noradrenergic and specific serotonergic antidepressants (NaSSAs).
 All it takes is one more to be approved in the US and they’re getting their own Crazymeds class.

 As far as tricylic ADs are concerned you’d think it would be fairly easy to put together, as there are three essential components of a TCA’s mechanism of action that make it an effective antidepressant: norepinephrine and serotonin reuptake inhibition, and alpha-1 norepinephrine antagonism.
 Some of them do more, but those are the main three for AD action.
-Turns out only three are roughly equivalent as far as raw potency is concerned - desipramine HCl, my dear friend protriptyline HCl, and nortriptyline HCl.
+Turns out only three are roughly equivalent as far as raw potency is concerned - desipramine, my dear friend protriptyline, and nortriptyline.
 So while 25mg of desipramine = 25mg of nortriptyline, and it’s close enough to 1:1 until you hit 100mg, protriptyline’s pharmacokinetics are so loopy that I wouldn’t put any money on one 20mg dose of protriptyline being equivalent to two 10mg doses of protriptyline.
 Then we start getting into some meds being the active metabolites of others and a hell of a lot of other complexities.

 Take a look for yourself.
 These are measures of potency, and potency is not the same as how well a drug works.
 It isn’t even the same as the effect a drug will have in your brain.
 Why?
 These are the base substances, and not the various salts (hydrochloride (HCl), mesylate, pamoate, etc.) that are the active ingredients in many meds.
 That usually makes a difference in how well a substance is absorbed and distributed throughout your system.
 According to the results shown on the first table, clomipramine is exactly ten times as potent when it comes to making norepinephrine hang around your synapses than loxapine is, but if the formulations of two drugs resulted in five times as much loxapine per milligram getting to your brain and staying there than was the case with clomipramine, then the clomipramine would be only twice as potent2.